RogoSolutions/rogo-esp32-sdk/examples/protocols/coap_server/README.md

 ```

 Example Connection Configuration  --->
- * Set WiFi SSID
+ * Set WiFi SSID under Example Configuration
- * Set WiFi Password
+ * Set WiFi Password under Example Configuration
+Example CoAP Client Configuration  --->
+ * If PSK, Set CoAP Preshared Key to use in connection to the server
 Component config  --->
   CoAP Configuration  --->
     * Set encryption method definition, PSK (default) or PKI
     * Enable CoAP debugging if required
-    * Disable CoAP using TCP if this is not required (TCP needed for TLS)
-    * Disable CoAP client functionality to reduce code size unless this server is a proxy
-Example CoAP Server Configuration  --->
- * If PSK, Set CoAP Preshared Key to use for connections to the server
+  High resolution timer (esp_timer)  --->
+    * Hardware timer to use for esp_timer - change if required (FRC2 for QEMU)

 ### Build and Flash